CS3219-AY2223S1/cs3219-project-ay2223s1-g4/README.md

 2. Update relevant variables in the `.env` file.
 3. Install npm packages using `./run.sh b`.
 4. Run service using `./run.sh r`.

+Note: For `question-service` under the backend side, explore its `README.md` to setup locally.

+### TODO: Running with docker

+1. Run `./run-docker.sh` to run all the services.
+2. To kill services, run `./run-docker.sh k`.